yeswanth244/open-data-pvnet/getting_started.md

 ---

+## Coding Style
+To ensure code quality and maintain consistency, we follow the [Open Climate Fix (OCF) Coding Style](https://github.com/openclimatefix/.github/blob/main/coding_style.md).
+All contributors are expected to adhere to these standards.

+### Key Points:
+- **Formatting**: Use `black` with a line length of 100 characters.
+- **Linting**: Run `ruff` to catch and fix style violations.
+- **Docstrings**: Write Google-style docstrings for all functions, classes, and modules.
+- **Pre-commit Hooks**: Install pre-commit hooks to automatically format and lint your code before commits.

+Refer to the full [OCF Coding Style Guide](https://github.com/openclimatefix/.github/blob/main/coding_style.md) for detailed instructions.

+---

 ## What is NWP Data?
 **Numerical Weather Prediction (NWP)** data uses mathematical models of the atmosphere and oceans to forecast weather.
 It predicts various atmospheric conditions such as temperature, pressure, wind speed, humidity, precipitation type and amount, cloud cover, and sometimes even surface conditions and air quality—all of which are crucial for solar forecasting.

 https://en.wikipedia.org/wiki/Numerical_weather_prediction

 ---